 Sidney Sheinberg's name is listed in the credits next to Worst Boy.
 Terry Gilliam and Sheinberg fought notoriously over the content and release of the film.
 See more »

-In the European or director's version, when Sam goes back to the MOI building after taking Jill to his mother's apartment, action between his conversation with Dawson in the lobby and his walk down the stairs is missing, so we don't see his mode of action and we miss a revealing near-encounter with Harvey Lime.
-See more »
+When Sam goes back to the MOI building after taking Jill to his mother's apartment, action between his conversation with Dawson in the lobby and his walk down the stairs is missing, so we don't see his mode of action and we miss a revealing near-encounter with Harvey Lime.

 Was this review helpful to you?